TylerTemp/SaintsField/README.md

     git submodule add https://github.com/TylerTemp/SaintsField.git Assets/SaintsField
     ```

-If you have DOTween installed, please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`; Or disable related functions with `Window` - `Saints` - `Disable DOTween Support`.
-If you can not find this menu, please read "Add a Macro" section about how to manually disable DOTween support in SaintsField.
+If you have DOTween installed
+*   Please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`
+*   Or disable related functions with `Window` - `Saints` - `Disable DOTween Support`
+*   If you can not find this menu, please read "Add a Macro" section about how to manually disable DOTween support in SaintsField.

 To use the full functions of this project, please also do: `Window` - `Saints` - `Enable SaintsEditor`.
 Note this will break your existing Editor plugin like `OdinInspector`, `NaughtyAttributes`, `MyToolbox`, `Tri-Inspector`.